 Based on the violence and gore, the event is targeted for adults.
 We left Lily and Tad behind with the grandfrogs!
 While teenagers and children are allowed to attend, we do not recommend it for tadpoles younger than 13.

 Despite the sun going down, the hot and humid Florida weather keeps September and October nights warm.
 Dress in clothes that allow you to stay cool, and opt for comfortable shoes.
-Avoid wearing costumes or masks.
+Avoid wearing costumes or full-face masks.
+However, regular face coverings are required.
 For the safety of the scare actors and other guests, costumes are not allowed.

 Pay attention in scare zones

 I may be stating the obvious, but be aware of your surroundings as you walk through the scare zones.
 Even though the scare actors have to stay six feet apart this year, some of them are still roaming around freely.
 But they will not touch you, and you should not touch them.
 Also, listen closely to what they have to say because they like to improvise.
 Be courteous of fellow guests too.
 You may have the gut instinct to run away at the sight of a clown, but you have to be careful not to bump into anyone else.